onedebos/naija-faker/README.md

 # naija-faker

-This package helps you generate random Nigerian names on the fly for use in seeding your DB or for loading data into your apps.
+This package helps you generate Nigerian data on the fly for use in your projects.

 # Getting Started